Multiparameter quantum groups at roots of unity: Integral forms of MpQG's

 and formulas for the Hopf structure on $ q $--binomial coefficients $ {\Big( {{K_i \, ; \, c} \atop n} \Big)}_{\!\!q_i} \, $ and $ {\Big( {{L_i \, ; \, c} \atop n} \Big)}_{\!\!q_i} \, $ like in Lemma \ref{commut_q-bin-coeff}, with $ M $ and $ p $ replaced by $ K_i $ and $ q_i $ or by $ L_i $ and $ q_i \, $. \end{lema}

 7pt

 We can now extend Lusztig's definition of ``{\sl restricted\/} quantum universal enveloping algebra''.
-Indeed, a straightforward extension requires the stronger assumption that $ \bq $ be strongly integral; nevertheless, we shall also consider a suitable, more general definition for the case when $ \bq $ is just integral.
+Indeed, a straightforward extension requires that $ \bq $ be strongly integral; nevertheless, we consider also a more general definition when $ \bq $ is just integral.

 11pt